Young Carer’s at StC

 To get the most out of your appointment, please try to give your adviser as much detail as possible.
 You should have pen and paper for taking notes and the following information easily available:

-your most recent gas or electricity bill an up to date meter reading, if possible details of any missed payments or arrears details of any payment plans agreed with your energy supplier Personalised action plans You will also get support through a personalised action plan, setting out steps for you to take to resolve the problem.
-This may include contacting other services for additional advice and support.” |
+You will also get support through a personalised action plan, setting out steps for you to take to resolve the problem.
+This may include contacting other services for additional advice and support.”

 https://www.scope.org.uk/disability-energy-support/